 If you’d prefer to learn by watching a video, watch this quick summary by Prezi’s Editorial Director Lorraine Lee, or keep reading to learn more about the ins and outs of asynchronous communication.

 Asynchronous vs. synchronous communication

+With the ability to shift focus based on need rather than in-the-moment requests, asynchronous communication gives people the ability to stay in the zone and concentrate on the tasks at hand.
 The ability to prioritize your most pressing work is one of the greatest benefits of asynchronous communication.
 This allows people to stay in a “flow state” — a state of mind when you’re fully immersed in a task.
 People who are in a flow state will respond to requests when they’re done or ready to take a break.

 Unlocking the flow state is one of the keys to productivity.
 It gives you the option to manage your schedule around the actual work itself.
 If you typically meet with your team in the morning, but that clashes with your most productive part of the day, then consider incorporating more asynchronous meetings into your schedule.